REACTION INJECTION MOULDING (RIM MOULDING)

-Polyurethane resins for RIM have grown into a broad range of formulations with particular physical properties for specific performance requirements.
+Polyurethane resins for Reaction Injection Moulding have grown into a broad range of formulations with particular physical properties for specific performance requirements.
 Rapitypes can produce virtually anything from flexible elastomer substitutes, to foam-core parts to extremely rigid, solid and thin-walled components.

 Parts can be supplied primed, painted or surface treatedwith graphics to simulate various textures such as carbon fibre.
 However, our clients are increasingly taking advantage of our in-mould painting capability to get high quality paint finishes which are chemically bonded to the surface of the part.